In between life jacket sizes? Follow these tips to ensure you are getting the right kid’s life jacket size for your growing child

 Hi Dennis,

-I think for waist deep water you probably should still have a lift jacket – especially if there is a current or they are doing kayaking.
-I’m guessing in a camp setting they require a jacket for even a calm creek.
-You could probably get away with something pretty basic like an inexpensive Sterns life jacket – check the 50-90 lb category here: https://www.boaterkids.com/youth-life-jackets/
+I think for waist deep water you probably should still have a life jacket – especially if there is a current or they are doing kayaking.
+I’m guessing in a camp setting they require a jacket for even a calm creek- check the 50-90 lb category here: https://www.boaterkids.com/youth-life-jackets/

 Thank you for commenting on the Youth-size struggle!
 In our case, it was just a matter of trying different brands and styles until we found a match!
 (My kids prefer the neoprene jackets–they are more comfortable and more likely to be worn without complaint!)
 We have a Stearns youth, only barely bigger than the Child jackets, which works well for a 60lb 9 year old.
 We have a Yamaha Youth that is bigger than our Hyperlight Adult Small, but they fit a tall 12 year old and petite 16 year old respectively.
 Finding the right lifejacket is like finding the perfect pair of jeans–keep shopping until you get it right! 😉